Mustaffa96/ReactJS-Mastery-Roadmap-100-Breakdown-/README.md

 To stand out as a pro, you need to master advanced patterns and performance optimization.
 * **Advanced Hooks (8%):**
   * Custom hooks for reusable logic.
 [Click HERE](https://github.com/Mustaffa96/ReactJS-Mastery-Roadmap-100-Breakdown-/tree/main/custom-hooks)
   * useCallback, useMemo, and useRef for performance and DOM access.
+[Click HERE](https://github.com/Mustaffa96/ReactJS-Mastery-Roadmap-100-Breakdown-/tree/main/dom-optimization)
   * Context API with useContext for state management.
 * **Performance Optimization (7%):**
   * Memoization with React.memo, useMemo, and useCallback.